Shepherd of My Soul

 Healing PTSD from Psalm 23

-(This book is expected to be released in July 2021)
+(This book is expected to be released by mid of September 2021)

 Life after a tragedy is full of psychological trauma, and emotional crises.
 Not only did I lose my family but I also lost my mind.
 It was a double tragedy for me.
 The first tragedy was my family being taken away forever.
 The tragedy struck me when I was a teenager.
 I was not mature enough to handle the ongoing psychological trauma.
 The second tragedy was I lost my mind.
 A moment after I regained consciousness, as a young teenager sitting on the dead bodies of my family, I could not understand what was going on in my life.
 Emotionally, psychologically, intellectually, and spiritually, I was dead—I could not feel, think, or reason.
 I was like a zombie.
 How could any young teenager handle such a tragedy?